benzid-wael/salati/README.md

 ## Configuration

-You can configure your prayer times calculater as follow:
+You can configure how your prayer time is calculated by adjusting the following parameters:

 | Parameter              | Description |
 | ---------------------- | ----------- |